cballou/Turntable.FM-Squared/README.md

 Features
 ========
+* Heavily improved chat interface and users list
+* Color coded users list for DJs (green), idle DJs (red), and moderators (blue)
 * Song stats, room stats, and user stats
 * Detailed song information, including album art and purchase links when available
 * Similar track listings for the current song when available
-* Heavily improved chat interface and users list
-* Color coded users list for DJs (green), idle DJs (red), and moderators (blue)
+* Increased height of the DJ Queue for easier queueing.
-* Auto Respond to messages
+* Auto-Respond to messages
-* Anti-idle script to prevent you from going idle while djing
+* Anti-idle script to help prevent you from going idle while djing
-* Auto DJ (to be removed, not for general public use)
+* Auto DJ (use with caution, configurable in milliseconds)
 * Auto Upvote (autobop) while listening or DJing
 * Chat alert on mention of name aliases (configurable)
+* Chat alert of the elapsed time it took a DJ to fill a slot, aka anti-auto dj (configurable)

 Installation
 ============